 It’s time to check your emergency kit.

-With Spring 2022 firmly in place and summer temperatures making a debut, it’s time to pull out that home emergency kit, check and restock items, so you’re ready for warm weather emergencies.
+With fall 2022 firmly in place and cooler temperatures on the way, it’s time to pull out that home emergency kit and check and restock items, so you’re ready for cool/cold weather emergencies.
 Here’s what to check:

 BATTERIES: Just about everything electric or electronic runs on batteries.
 Please look at the spare batteries in your kit and make sure they’re in good shape, not leaking, and within their expiration date.
 A good rule of thumb is to rotate batteries every six months.
 If you have a cell phone power pack, make sure it’s fully charged, and you have cables that will connect it to your phones.
 A car charger for your phone is a good backup as well.